inaimathi/langnostic/posts/vacation-2014.md

           buckets = tblBuckets hash
 ```

 This is where we'll see possibly the biggest difference between the language approaches; if you look semi-closely, you'll notice that they have completely different return tendencies.
 I tried to follow the in-language style for each, so this is really more a reflection of the attitudes of the communities<a name="note-Sun-Jul-13-194420EDT-2014"></a>[|7|](#foot-Sun-Jul-13-194420EDT-2014).
 The Python version either finds the key it's looking for or throws a run-time exception.
-The Haskell variant returns a `Maybe`, which means its actual result will either be `Just &lt;some value>` or `Nothing`.
+The Haskell variant returns a `Maybe`, which means its actual result will either be `Just <some value>` or `Nothing`.
 Finally, the CL version returns a value or `NIL`, and returns a second value that specifies whether the first value represents a success.
 This is to disambiguate the situations where you might want to store `NIL` as a value in your table; if we didn't specify, you wouldn't know whether that represented "Found the value NIL at the specified key" or "Failed to find the specified key".

 I'm not sure how to feel about that difference.